Play doh Crayon Craft (Recipe for Crayon Play doh)

 Sharing is caring!

-Fun Fact: Did you know that September 16th is national Play dough day?
-This play doh crayon recipe would be the perfect recipe to make with you kids to celebrate National Play dough day.
+Fun Fact: Did you know that September 16th is National Play-Doh Day?
+This Play-Doh crayon recipe would be the perfect recipe to make with your kids to celebrate National Play-Doh Day.
 There are so many Crayola colors you could use to make many different colors of play dough – all of the colors of the rainbow!

 The first step is to gather your supplies.
 You will need: